pbolduc/Retry/README.md

 =====

 Library to assist implementing application retry logic.
-RetryPolicy/ShouldRetry taken from Windows Azure SDK for .NET (https://github.com/WindowsAzure/azure-sdk-for-net)
+RetryPolicy/ShouldRetry taken from Windows Azure SDK for .NET (https://github.com/WindowsAzure/azure-sdk-for-net).

+More samples will be added to the source code.

 Simple example with no retry: